El Modena High School: Gender-Sexuality Alliance

 The Orange Unified School District board refused permission for students to form the club.
 Students in the club sued the school board, claiming that their rights under the First Amendment and the 1984 Equal Access Act had been violated.

 In the first ruling of its kind, Judge David O. Carter of the United States District Court for the Central District of California issued a preliminary injunction ordering the school to allow the GSA to meet.

 Extracurricular activities

 Athletics

 A vanguard, used as the school's mascot, is a soldier in the foremost division or the front part of an army.
 Vanguards are the troops assembled in the front line when going into battle, which is why the school newspaper is titled The Frontline.
-The school contains a variety of sports that they excel in, including but not limited to : Tennis, Basketball, Football, Volleyball, Sprints, Hurdles, Distance Running, Cross Country, Pole Vault, High Jump, Long Jump, Shot Put, Discus, Water Polo, Swim, Soccer, Lacrosse, Baseball, Wrestling, Dance, Cheer, Pom, and Softball.
+The school contains a variety of sports, including but not limited to : Tennis, Basketball, Football, Volleyball, Sprints, Hurdles, Distance Running, Cross Country, Pole Vault, High Jump, Long Jump, Shot Put, Discus, Water Polo, Swim, Soccer, Lacrosse, Baseball, Wrestling, Dance, Cheer, Pom, and Softball.